-James Armstrong (senior) went to sea as cabin boy at 13 and served two tears in the merchant navy and then enlisted in the Argyle and Sutherland Highlanders (under age)
+James Armstrong (senior) went to sea as cabin boy at 13 and served two years in the merchant navy and then enlisted in the Argyle and Sutherland Highlanders (under age)

 The Airborne Forces were formed and he joined the 5th Battalion and served in North Africa , Italy (Monte Cassino), Greece, Germany and Palestine.

 He was wounded twice and he still has a piece of shrapnel in his back.

 He was mentioned in dispatches on many occasions”

 An interesting tale is that during WWII he saved the life of (Reuters journalist) Claire Hollingsworth.

 James (Jim) Armstrong and his company were in Sicily during WWII and they were trying to pinpoint a sniper who had their Para company pinned down in a position.
 Whilst trying to locate Jim’s company Claire walked in to the room where they were held up and Jim turned around and instinctively pulled her to the ground just as the wall was sprayed by rounds from the sniper.
 Jim’s action saved Claire’s life.

 James Armstrong’s MBE was presented to him for his services to the British Army.

 In the above picture Jim is seen on parade with Field Marshal Montgomery

 After the war with he joined Charlie company, 15th voluntary Parachute Battalion, Edinburgh based, His last jump ended with a broken leg, arm and neck (jumping in high winds) , overshooting the